shtayeb/dev-tools/README.md

 ## Introduction
-A flash app that puts a text inside an image frame.
+A flask app that puts a text inside an image frame.